Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 Support the hospital with a donation that helps kids get the care they need.

-In addition to providing excellent and comprehensive multidisciplinary care to our patients, the Boston Children's Hospital Epilepsy Genetics Program is also actively involved in epilepsy genetics research.
+In addition to providing excellent and comprehensive multidisciplinary care to our patients, the Boston Children's Hospital Epilepsy Genetics Program is also actively involved research.

 Our main research initiatives are:

 PCDH19-Related Epilepsy Registry, in collaboration with the PCDH19 Alliance, Boston Children's Hospital has created a registry for individuals with PCDH19-Related Epilepsy.

 Will be used to help researchers gain a better understanding of PCDH19-Related Epilepsy and ultimately develop more effective treatment options.
 Additionally, participants in this registry may learn more quickly about clinical trials when they become available.

 If you are interested in learning more about our research, please contact us at email@example.com or 617-355-5254.